MicrosoftDocs/memdocs/autopilot/windows-autopilot-hybrid.md

 5. On the **Out-of-box experience (OOBE)** page, for **Deployment mode**, select **User-driven**.

-6. In the **Join to Azure AD as** box, select **Hybrid Azure AD joined**.
+6. In the **Join to Microsoft Entra ID as** box, select **Microsoft Entra hybrid joined**.

 7. If you're deploying devices off of the organization's network using VPN support, set the **Skip Domain Connectivity Check** option to **Yes**.
-For more information, see [User-driven mode for hybrid Azure Active Directory join with VPN support](user-driven.md#user-driven-mode-for-hybrid-azure-ad-join-with-vpn-support).
+For more information, see [User-driven mode for Microsoft Entra hybrid join with VPN support](user-driven.md#user-driven-mode-for-hybrid-azure-ad-join-with-vpn-support).

 8. Configure the remaining options on the **Out-of-box experience (OOBE)** page as needed.